Hackers News Hackers News

 Early Bird APC Injection: How Kiss Loader Evades Detection

-Users should avoid opening .url files from unverified sources, as this is Kiss Loader’s primary entry point.
+• Exercise Caution with .url Files: Never open .url files from untrusted or unexpected sources, as this is Kiss Loader’s primary infection vector.

 IoCs:-